servomac/apistar-from-scratch/tutorial/03-database-backend.md

 app = App(routes=routes, settings=settings)
 ```

-In our api service definition in the `docker-compose.yml` we will add the environment vars needed.
+Define the environment vars needed in the docker compose api service.
 Set debug as `True` and the database url to connect to the postgres db.

 ```
+# docker-compose.yml
   api:
     [...]
     environment: